Tom Mendoza: Career

+Philanthropy

 Charities that Mr. Mendoza has been significantly involved with include the Pat Tillman Foundation, St. Baldrick’s Foundation, the Navy SEAL Foundation and Justin Tuck’s RUSH Foundation for Children’s literacy.
+Mr. Mendoza also served on the Justin Tuck RUSH Foundation for Children's Literacy.

+Personal life

-Mendoza holds a BA from Notre Dame and is an alumnus of the Stanford Executive Program (SEP).
-In September 2000 Notre Dame named (was not named before) their business school the Mendoza College of Business after an endowment from Tom and Kathy Mendoza.
+Mendoza holds a BA from the University of Notre Dame and is an alumnus of the Stanford Executive Program (SEP).
+In September 2000, the University named their business school the Mendoza College of Business after a 35 million dollar endowment gift from Tom.